Looking for something else?

 Securing a 2″ to 3″ section of mono in your vise, carefully expose the tip to the flame.
 As the mono heats, the tip will melt forming a bead.
 Once the bead has reached the desired size (usually within a few seconds), remove it from the heat and allow it to cool.
 Once cooled and solidified, all that is left is to color the eye with permanent marker.

 If you’d like to take your DIY mono eyes to the next level, try subbing in colored UV resin for permanent marker.
 Any number of brands now offer a variety of colors to the fly tying community.
-Gulff Fly Fishing‘s Fluorescent Chartreuse “Ambulance” Resin was used to create the eyes in the tutorial.
+Try Solarez Colored UV Cure Resin in Chartreuse for a similar look to the eyes shown in today’s tutorial.

 3. One for the Spin Fishing crowd: